 / What is problematic with the ‘retreat position’ and the idea that “I speak only for myself”?

-‘Retreat position’ refers to the act of speaking only for oneself, which emerges also in feminist discourse, claiming that one cannot influence the opinion of others, nor has the right to assert the opinion as dominant in any sense.
+‘Retreat position’ refers to the act of speaking only for oneself, which emerges also in feminist discourse, claiming that one should not influence the opinion of others, nor has the right to assert the opinion as dominant in any sense.
 Even if one ‘retreats’ only to the location and perspective that holds their ‘truth’, aiming for a seeming awareness of their own partiality, the problem that arises within this faux non-hierarchy is that it actually perpetuates the status quo, avoiding engaging in the process of bringing about a chance for a social change.
 Thus, ‘speaking only for oneself’ undermines political actions and enforces privileged positions in the social matrix which in ‘retreat’ are liberated from any responsibility to engage in the emancipation of those who are oppressed — ‘retreating’ becomes a deeply individualistic, neoliberal manoeuvre to remain within the discursive practices and social positions of privilege, while projecting the image of social awareness and nonviolence.
+Yes and: it’s impossible.
+Even if I only speak about the sexual violence I experience, the way I frame and interpret it affects and shapes the experience of others who experience sex violence…